Home › Common Problems › Sagging Roof Deck

 Ice and Water Shield Installation with Deck Repair

-Damaged edge sheathing is replaced, and a self-adhering ice-and-water shield membrane is installed along the first three feet of eave per NC code, plus in all valleys and around penetrations, sealing these historically vulnerable zones against future freeze-thaw infiltration.
+Damaged edge sheathing gets replaced before anything else.
+A self-adhering ice-and-water shield membrane goes in along the first 3 feet of eave as required by NC code, and also in all valleys and around every penetration.

 Self-Diagnosis